oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 JDBC and Oracle SQL Developer Connection Strings
 ------------------------------------------------

-The python-oracledb connection string syntax is different to Java JDBC and the common Oracle SQL Developer syntax.
+The python-oracledb connection string syntax is different from Java JDBC and the common Oracle SQL Developer syntax.
 If these JDBC connection strings reference a service name like::